-- Engage in-depth with historically underrepresented communities and other potentially affected parties. - Ensure participants understand the fare and parking options being considered. - Ensure participants have a meaningful opportunity to share feedback on the proposed changes and clearly understand how their feedback will be used to inform Sound Transit's decision-making.
+- Engage in-depth with historically underrepresented communities and other potentially affected parties. - Ensure participants thoroughly understood the fare and parking options being considered. - Ensure participants had a meaningful opportunity to share feedback on the proposed changes and clearly understood how their feedback would be used to inform Sound Transit's decision-making.

 Sound Transit hosted five sessions, with one session held in person at the Sound Transit office and four sessions held virtually on Zoom.
-Recruitment for focus groups was part of the broader promotional efforts described earlier in section about the online open house and survey.
-Two sessions focused on both topics, two sessions focused solely on parking, and one session focused solely on fares.
+Recruitment for focus groups was part of the broader promotional efforts described earlier.
+Two sessions focused on both fares and parking, two sessions focused solely on parking, and one session focused solely on fares.
 One virtual session was conducted entirely in Spanish and facilitated by Sound Transit staff.

 Across the five sessions, Sound Transit was able to learn directly from 16 community members about the proposed parking and fare changes.
-After the conclusion of the focus groups, focus group participants were compensated with \$75 digital gift cards distributed through Tango, a website that allows recipients to select a gift card from among hundreds of establishments.
+After the conclusion of the focus groups, participants were compensated with \$75 digital gift cards distributed through Tango, a website that allows recipients to select a gift card from among hundreds of establishments.

-2.3.1.1 Methodology / selection criteria
+2.3.1 Methodology & selection criteria